bacontime/blog-mirror/nature/astrosymbols.md

 <tr>
 <td class="catsym">Sol<br>☉<br><small>alt: ☀☼</small></td>
 <td>1. <a href="https://www.youtube.com/watch?v=3JdWlSF195Y">An explanation of the sun</a>.
 2. <a href="https://www.youtube.com/watch?v=sLkGSV9WDMA">A correction to this explanation</a>.</td>
-<td>the word sol means "the sun".
+<td>The word sol means "the sun".
 Speaking of grecoroman myth, it's often associated with Apollo (who does some future sight business), and Helios (who rides around with his sky horses.).
 The sun is classically associated with gold, and Helium is named after Helios because of Helium's role in nuclear fusion.</td>
 </tr>
 </table>